 Sistrade® has a shop floor control module that includes tools for operations control, production follow-up, planning, industrial costing, and other, which essentially allows accurately calculating the real cost of a work order, schedule work orders and at the same time to control the times of involved production processes.
 Thus, the user can intervene in order to optimize the processes, operations, planning, resulting in an effective reduction of production costs.

-For most of the companies that intend to invest in I.T. projects, ROI is not only a mathematical abstraction, it's rather a question of survival.
+For most of the companies that intend to invest in I.T. projects, ROI is not only a mathematical abstraction, but it's also rather a question of survival.